cpsubrian/anr/README.md

   - As cards are placed in the various zones, the opponents will know which cardId is where.
 When they initiate actions on unknown cards, the id is used.

+### Random Ideas

+- 'Lazy' Tournaments
+  - Swiss Rounds are played with timed matches, but indefinite time between matches.
+  - Whenever a round is complete, players will be matched up with their next opponent and get emailed.
+They can log into the lobby and chat to set up a convenient play time.
+- 'Timed' Tournaments
+  - Played like an IRL tournament.
+  - Strict breaks between matches with games automatically starting on a schedule.
+  - Missed games count as forfeits.
+- 'League' play
+  - Maximum number of scored games per week.
+  - Can play unlimited 'practice' games.
+  - Ladder rankings.